 Nonsmooth and nonconvex optimization problems often suffer from spurious local minima and saddle points that can trap iterative methods, hindering convergence to global solutions.
-Uniformly quasiconvex functions offer a powerful remedy, free of such obstacles.
+Uniformly quasiconvex functions offer a powerful remedy, free from such obstacles.
 This property is transformative for high-order proximal-point methods, enabling them to efficiently and reliably locate global minimizers, even in complex settings.
-This section explores this property, establishing that the stationary point is the global minimizer that is unique under practical assumptions.
+This section explores this property, establishing that any stationary point is a global minimizer and is unique under practical assumptions.
 These insights lay a robust theoretical foundation for the algorithm developed in Section~\ref{sec:hoppaexact}, promising significant theoretical and practical advantages.

 Let us begin by defining stationary points for constrained optimization problems, using the lower Dini directional derivative to accommodate nonsmooth functions. \begin{definition}[Stationary point] Let $\gh: \R^n\to \Rinf$ be a proper function and $C\subseteq \R^n$ a closed convex set.
 A point $\ov{x}\in \dom{\gh}\cap C$ is a \textit{stationary point} of $\gh$ on $C$ if, for all $d \in D_C(\ov{x})$,